Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-D_6lMCAJw6o.md

 ### Transcript

-> how's the mug cup going along, i i i
+> how's the mug cup going along, I- I
 >
 > [Music]
 >
-> i'm in those meetings but i jace is much better at like keeping track of that stuff, i i think there's i'm not gonna say anything because i actually don't know what's going on, like i don't know fully, right now but we are working on that stuff both for eu and us i believe
+> I'm in those meetings but I jace is much better at like keeping track of that stuff, I think there's I'm not gonna say anything because I actually don't know what's going on, like I don't know fully, right now but we are working on that stuff both for eu and us I believe